MFA in Creative Writing - Admissions

 What happens to my scholarships/fellowship if my petition to defer my enrollment is granted?

 If your deferment is granted, you will forfeit any awarded scholarships and fellowships.
-A $400 tuition deposit is required, the deadline of which will be outlined in the official deferment letter.
-Students in deferment have the option to resubmit any portion of their application materials (manuscript, personal statement, letters of reference, teaching fellowship essay) for merit-based scholarship and teaching fellowship consideration for the following year.
-The program will need any updated materials by the January 31 application deadline of the year they intend to enroll.
+A $400 tuition deposit is required, the deadline of which will be outlined during the deferment process.
+Students in deferment have the option to resubmit any portion of their application materials (manuscript, personal statement, letters of reference, teaching fellowship essay) for merit-based scholarship and fellowship/assistantship consideration for the following year.

 Is your student body diverse?

 We welcome writers from all walks of life.
-We are diverse in terms of age, ethnic background, experience, aesthetic, you name it.
-It is one of the wonderful aspects of our program.
+We are diverse in terms of age, ethnic background, experience, aesthetic, and more.
+It is one of the wonderful aspects of our small program!
 Our students come from many different backgrounds, cultures, and disciplines with undergraduate degrees from English to Biology.
 They are from many parts of the world and range in age from 22 to 75!

 I'm attracted to Saint Mary's because of its Lasallian tradition.
 Could you tell me about these opportunities?